alvinnyen/myTestRailsApp/README.md

 ### 4.2.
 Search Result Pag
 - the path of Homepage is `/search? time=$HHmm & weekday=$weekdayNumber & datetimeMs = $ms`
-    - if any query parameter not provides in the url, it will redirect to Home Page.
+    - if any query parameter not provides in the url, it will redirect to Home Page
 - it have a list of restaurants which meets the search criteria, each of the item contains necessary and enough information for users to decide if they want to explore more

 ### 4.3.
 Restaurant Detail Page
 - the path of Homepage is `/restaurant/:restaurantId`
+    - if isNaN(parseInt(restaurantId)) or parseInt(restaurantId) out of 0 ~ 49, it will redirect to Home Page
 - it contains all the necessary information for the specific restaurant